top of page

 PUBLIC POLICY

 The Iowa Coalition Against Domestic Violence represents 22 local crime victim service provider agencies supporting survivors in every Iowa county.
 Intimate partner violence (IPV) remains a preventable but persistent public health problem with epidemic levels of prevalence.
-ICADV is committed to advancing policies to address the urgent needs of survivors and promoting comprehensive responses to violence and effective solutions for ending and preventing it.
+ICADV is committed to advancing policies to address the urgent needs of survivors, supporting increased funding for victim services to ensure statewide access to support, and promoting comprehensive responses to violence and effective solutions for ending and preventing it.

 We engage our membership and Iowa communities in advocacy efforts to promote positive public policy change through education and outreach to legislators.
 We provide input on legislation to Iowa state legislators and to Iowa’s U.S. Congressional delegation.
 We also comment on government agency policies and participate in working groups addressing issues impacting survivors.